nautechsystems/nautilus_trader/docs/integrations/databento.md

 :::

 The following adapter classes are available:
-- `DatabentoDataLoader` - Loads Databento Binary Encoding (DBN) data from files
+- `DatabentoDataLoader`: Loads Databento Binary Encoding (DBN) data from files
-- `DatabentoInstrumentProvider` - Integrates with the Databento API (HTTP) to provide latest or historical instrument definitions
+- `DatabentoInstrumentProvider`: Integrates with the Databento API (HTTP) to provide latest or historical instrument definitions
-- `DatabentoHistoricalClient` - Integrates with the Databento API (HTTP) for historical market data requests
+- `DatabentoHistoricalClient`: Integrates with the Databento API (HTTP) for historical market data requests
-- `DatabentoLiveClient` - Integrates with the Databento API (raw TCP) for subscribing to real-time data feeds
+- `DatabentoLiveClient`: Integrates with the Databento API (raw TCP) for subscribing to real-time data feeds
-- `DatabentoDataClient` - Provides a `LiveMarketDataClient` implementation for running a trading node in real time
+- `DatabentoDataClient`: Provides a `LiveMarketDataClient` implementation for running a trading node in real time

 :::info
 As with the other integration adapters, most users will simply define a configuration for a live trading node (covered below),